nosilver4u/easy-image-optimizer/readme.txt

 * fixed: Easy IO not finding scaled full-size for dynamic size generation
 * fixed: cover images not cropped properly by Easy IO
 * fixed: Easy IO URLs leaking into post editor with WP 6.0

-= 3.0.2 =
-* changed: Easy IO WebP quality can be defined separately from the JPG quality used for resizing operations
-* fixed: Lazy Load integration with WooCommerce Product Recommendations handling AJAX output incorrectly

-= 3.0.1 =
-* changed: image links constrained to 2560px, use EIO_PRESERVE_LINKED_IMAGES to override

-= 3.0.0 =
-* added: Lazy Load and CDN support for multiple background images and mixing with gradients
-* changed: all Easy IO settings available to all plan levels
-* fixed: LQIP and SVG placeholder options not auto-loaded correctly
-* fixed: invalid path in translation loader

 = Earlier versions =
 Please refer to the separate changelog.txt file.